home-assistant/home-assistant.io/source/_components/binary_sensor.template.markdown

 This example is determining if anyone is home based on the combination of device tracking and motion sensors.
-It's extremely useful if you have kids / baby sitter / grand parrents who might still be in your house that aren't represented by a trackable device in home assistant.
+It's extremely useful if you have kids/baby sitter/ grand parents who might still be in your house that aren't represented by a trackable device in home assistant.
 This is providing a composite of wifi based device tracking and z-wave multisensor presence sensors.